Xcaciv/XCBatch/README.md

 ## The universal batch/queue interface layer

+**Who is this for?**

+* You are building a batch processing system and want it to horizontally scale.
+* You are using some queues and you are thinking about taking advantage of the resilience of managed queues in the cloud.
+* You are thinking about using queues as inter-process communication, and maybe doing some distributed workloads using queues.
-**Who is this for?** You want to horizontally scale a workload.
-You want to take advantage of cloud resources where available, but you don't want to have to build different batch applications to leverage these managed cloud queues.
+* You want to take advantage of a cloud or bus where available, but you don't want to have tight coupling.

-**What does it do?** *Throw down a little Batch 90* and adapt to a variety of running environments by using configuration.
-Flexibly use a database backend, an in-memory queue, or any combination with managed queue backend including Amazon MQ and Azure Service Bus.
+**What does it do?**

+*Batch 90* gives you generic interfaces and default implementations that ease you into using a managed queue service.
+It provides thread safe in-memory implementations for when you want to use a queue for coordinating your parallel jobs or threads.
+Run the same code on-prem, in the cloud or on a mobile device.
+Use an in-memory queue, an ESB or a managed queue backend including Amazon MQ and Azure Service Bus, or even a relational database backend.
+Even build your own backend to act however you need.

-## Get Started
+# Get Started

 ## Installation